Ahh ― a Saturday round of golf. Could anything be more relaxing?

 It’s easy to end up with tight muscles while playing.
 In addition to all that walking and swinging, if you’re also doing your downtime routine in between, you can get tight in a hurry.

-Your best bet is to alternate your downtime exercise routine with a downtime stretching routine.
+Your best bet is to turn your golf game into a great workout and alternate your downtime exercise routine with a downtime stretching routine.
 At the first hole, perform your exercises.
 At the second hole, stretch instead.
 Here are some options you can try:

-- Perform a few hip rotations: Twist back and forth to loosen muscles that you typically use in your golf swing.
+Twist back and forth to loosen the muscles that you typically use in your golf swing.

 5. Drink More Water